cprg210/assignments/assignment-1/README.md

     - a site title (not the same as the company name) using `h1`.
     - a site tagline using `p`.
     - at least one `linear-gradient()`.
-  - Gallery section: This can be blank until you complete the Javascript portion of this assignment.
+  - Gallery section: This can be blank until you complete Assignment 2.
   - Contact section: use lists and paragraph tags to display the contact information for the agency and the individual agents.
 Use the mailing address for SAIT as a placeholder.
     - Include a form that has fields for emailing the site owner.
 Since you don’t have a server-side script to process the data (yet), use a free [static form service](https://css-tricks.com/a-comparison-of-static-form-providers/).
 Follow the instructions for your chosen service when adding the form to your page.